In a small plastic (non-metal) bowl, mix the yeast and brown sugar, then add the water. Let it sit for 5-10 minutes to form a foam over the surface.

 With a wooden spoon, stir in 1 1/4 cups of the flour until smooth.
 Rapidly mix for 5 minutes to develop the gluten, then cover and rest for 5 minutes more.

-Bake at 475F for 10 minutes like a normal pizza, until the edges start to turn brown.
-Cut your pizza into wedges and enjoy warm from the oven!
+Bake at 475F for 10 minutes until the edges start to turn brown.
+If you're making 8 mini pizzas, check them after 7 minutes to see if they need the whole time.
+Cut your pizza into pieces and enjoy warm from the oven!